TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    The optional third item is the default value for this parameter.

 This example demonstrates how to wrap the Windows ``MessageBoxW`` function so that it supports default parameters and named arguments.
-The C declaration from the windows header file is this::
+The C declaration kutoka the windows header file is this::

    WINUSERAPI int WINAPI